 It's so ridiculous, people who've never worked for you can say they worked for you, present fake witnesses, and still win—even though it's a pack of lies.
 It sucks.
 You feel helpless.
 And, you have to think twice about owning a business in this country.
 I say that now, but I never thought about all those things because I'm a cook and all I wanted to do was serve good food.

 John's attitude started to change after he got his work permit.
 I'd ask him to do something and he wouldn't do it or he'd ignore it.
 Then he got angry when we changed how we divided up tips.
 We used to split them 50/50 between the two waiters and the kitchen, where there were more staff who worked longer shifts.
-The waiters were making 25 percent each or around 600 pesos [£30] each for around six hours' work beside their salaries, while the dishwasher made 200 pesos [£10], working nine hours.
+The waiters were making 25 percent each or around 600 pesos [about $40 US] each for around six hours' work beside their salaries, while the dishwasher made 200 pesos [about $13 US], working nine hours.
 We made a corporate decision to split it fairly between everyone.

 I feel like we were legally extorted.
 I'm so hurt, I feel I'll never be safe, and have to look over my shoulder with every one of my employees.